mithi/react-philosophies/WIP_PR_TEMPLATE.md

 ## `PR_TEMPLATE` for New Features / Components

-1. Add a short screen recording showcasing the new feature.
+1. If applicable, add a short screen recording showcasing the new feature.

-2. Are any existing old components are affected by this change?
+2. Are any existing components affected by this change?
 How?
-Ideally, old components should not have too many changes to avoid regressions / tight coupling and to ensure maintainability of our apps.
+Ideally, old components should not have too many changes to avoid regressions and tight coupling that might make it painful to modify in the future.
 You may be asked to put those changes in a separate PR ("Refactor for Maintainability") and merge that one before this PR can be reviewed.

-3. Add screenshots for the following states
+3. If applicable, add screenshots for the following states

 | - | Mobile Screen | Laptop Screen | Wide Monitor Screen |
 |--------|--------|--------|--------|